shayokdutta/vns_remyelination/_sources/intro.md

 ---

 ## Data & Code Availability
-This digital book contains the and analysis used to generate the electrophysiology figures for this manuscript.
+This digital book contains the and analysis used to generate the figures for this manuscript along with commentary and discussions and some supplemental analysis.

 ### Figure Overview
 * **[Figure 1](figure1_VNSOligos.ipynb)**: VNS Enhances Oligodendrogenesis